contosomodels/PolitenessAnalyzer/Contoso.AI.PolitenessAnalyzer/README.md

 AI-powered politeness analysis for text using ONNX Runtime and a BERT-based model.

-> **??
-Windows Only**: This package requires Windows 10 SDK version 19041 or later and uses Windows-specific AI APIs.
+> **Windows Only**: This package requires Windows 10 SDK version 19041 or later and uses Windows-specific AI APIs.

 ## Features